-Iona College informs students of the Family Educational Rights and Privacy Act of 1974, as amended.
+Iona University informs students of the Family Educational Rights and Privacy Act of 1974, as amended.
 This Act, with which the institution intends to comply fully, was designated to protect the privacy of educational records, to establish the right of students to inspect and review their educational records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 Students also have the right to file complaints with the Family Educational Rights and Privacy Act Office (FERPA) concerning alleged failures by the institution to comply with the Act.

-Local policy explains in detail the procedures used by the College for compliance with the provisions of the Act.
+Local policy explains in detail the procedures used by the University for compliance with the provisions of the Act.
 Copies of the policy can be found in the Registrar’s Office.
 The Registrar’s Office also maintains a directory of records which lists all educational records maintained on students by this institution.

 - telephone number;